canvasxyz/canvas/docs/ref/model.md

 | `unlink(modelPath, source, target)` | Removes a link from a relation between two models. | Yes |
 | `transaction(callback)` | Executes operations in an rollback transaction. | |

-Link and unlink operations are called with a syntax like `this.db.link("game.player", gameId, playerId)`.
+Link and unlink operations are called with a syntax like:

+`this.db.link("game.player", gameId, playerId)`

 See ModelAPI in the [API Types](../api/core.md#api) for more information.

 ## Transactional-only operations

-Transactional-only operations are always required to be run inside a `db.transaction()` block, and will roll back if any of the records they read from have changed.
+Transactional-only operations must run inside a `db.transaction()` block.
+They will roll back if any of the records they read from have changed.

-Consider reviewing the [Transactions](./consistency.md#transactions) document to understand how this works.
+See [Transactions](./consistency.md#transactions) to understand how this works.